mikeroyal/Apple-Silicon-Guide/README.md

   <br />
  Ubuntu on UTM
 </p>

+[VMware Fusion 22H2](https://blogs.vmware.com/teamfusion/2022/07/just-released-vmware-fusion-22h2-tech-preview.html) is a software hypervisor developed by VMware for Mac computers.It creates a virtual machine and install an operating system (such as Windows or Linux) inside that virtual machine.

+  * Windows 11 on Intel and Apple Silicon, with 2D graphics and networking support.
+  * VMTools installation support for Windows 11 guest operating system on M1-based Macs.
+  * Virtual TPM device with fast encryption support.
+  * Improved Linux support on M1.
+  * 3D Graphics HW Acceleration and OpenGL 4.3(Requires Linux 5.19+ & Mesa 22.1.3+) in Linux virtual machines.
+  * Universal Binary for Apple Silicon and Intel Macs.

 [Multipass](https://multipass.run/) is a tool to generate cloud-style Ubuntu VMs quickly on Linux, macOS, and Windows.
 It uses [KVM](https://www.redhat.com/en/topics/virtualization/what-is-KVM) on Linux, [Hyper-V](https://docs.microsoft.com/en-us/virtualization/hyper-v-on-windows/about/) on Windows, and [HyperKit](https://github.com/moby/hyperkit) on macOS.